xenonview-com/view-js-sdk/README.md

 <br/>

 #### Abandonment <a id='abandonment'></a>
-The heartbeat call can also be used to track site abandonments.
+The heartbeat call can also be used to track site abandonment's.
 You can set up a watchdog and have it serviced upon each heartbeat.
 Additionally, you can add a timeout period which will create failing outcome when the end user performs no further action.

 <br/>